El filibusterismo: Plot

 One day, the lieutenant of the local Guardia Civil informs Florentino that he received an order to arrest Simoun that night.
-In response, Simoun drinks the slow-acting poison which he always kept in a compartment on his treasure chest.
+In response, Simoun drinks the slow-acting poison which he always kept in a compartment in his treasure chest.
 Simoun then makes his final confession to Florentino, first revealing his true name, to Florentino's shock.
 He goes on to narrate how thirteen years before, as Crisóstomo Ibarra, he lost everything in the Philippines despite his good intentions.
 Crisóstomo swore vengeance.
-Retrieving some of his family's treasure Elias buried in the Ibarra mausoleum in the forest, Crisóstomo fled to foreign lands and engaged in trade.
+Retrieving some of his family's treasure that Elias had buried in the Ibarra mausoleum in the forest, Crisóstomo fled to foreign lands and engaged in trade.
 He took part in the war in Cuba, aiding first one side and then another, but always profiting.
-There Crisóstomo met the Captain-General who was then a major, whose goodwill he won first by loans of money, and afterwards by covering for his criminal activity.
+There Crisóstomo met the Captain-General who was then a major, whose goodwill he won first by loans of money, and afterwards by covering his criminal activity.
 Crisóstomo bribed his way to secure the major's promotion to Captain-General and his assignment to the Philippines.
-Once in the country, Crisóstomo then used him as a blind tool and incited him to all kinds of injustice, availing himself of the Captain-General's insatiable lust for gold.
+Once in the country, Crisóstomo then used him as a blind tool and incited him to all kinds of injustice, taking advantage of the Captain-General's insatiable lust for gold.

-The confession is long and arduous, and night has fallen when Crisóstomo finished.
+The confession is long and arduous, and night has fallen when Crisóstomo finishes.
 In the end, Florentino assures the dying man of God's mercy, but explains that his revolution failed because he has chosen means that God cannot sanction.
 Crisóstomo bitterly accepts the explanation and dies.

-Realizing that the arresting officers will confiscate Crisóstomo's possessions, Florentino divests him of his jewels and casts them into the sea, proclaiming that should people need wealth for a righteous cause, God will provide the means to draw them out, adding that they are better hidden at the bottom of the sea in the meantime, where they cannot be found to be used for distorting justice or inciting greed.
+Realizing that the arresting officers will confiscate Crisóstomo's possessions, Florentino divests him of his jewels and casts them into the sea, proclaiming that they are best hidden under the waters for the time being to ensure that they cannot be used to distort justice or incite greed, and that God shall provide the means to draw them out should people need wealth for a righteous cause.